 Rosedale is a blue-collar town, with 43.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rosedale is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Rosedale who work in office and administrative support (12.03%), sales jobs (8.93%), and personal care services (4.81%).

-A relatively large number of people in Rosedale telecommute to their jobs.
-Overall, about 17.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.53% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Rosedale, however, is that residents on average have to contend with a long commute, spending on average 34.48 minutes every day commuting to work.

-As is often the case in a small town, Rosedale doesn't have a public transportation system that people use for their commute.
+Rosedale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rosedale in 2022 was $33,156, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $132,624 for a family of four.
 However, Rosedale contains both very wealthy and poor people as well.